Take your core strength to the next level while also protecting the low back.

 If they are too easy, switch to regular.

-Either way, it's one of the biggest bang for your buck exercises because of how many core muscles it works at once.
+Either way, it's one of the biggest bang-for-your-buck exercises because of how many core muscles it works at once.
 Remember: it's not just working "outer core" muscles but "inner core" muscles as well.

 Whether it's in your warm-up, during your workout or on your off-days - this is an exercise to master and see just how much stronger your core becomes.